-Being a coach “on the side” means doing soul-satisfying work, earning extra money, going to sleep at night knowing you’re helping somebody change their life—all without giving up the positives of your day job.
+Being a health coach “on the side” means doing soul-satisfying work, earning extra money, and going to sleep at night knowing you’re helping somebody change their life—all without giving up the positives of your day job.

 Here are some of our favorite highlights:

 Ashley S. just started a new job at an integrative wellness center that focuses on mental and emotional health.
 She combines Functional Medicine Health Coaching with her background in botanical medicine: “I’m inspired by the amazing practitioners here, including yoga teachers, social workers, psychologists, and providers of somatic therapy and acupuncture.
-I’m thrilled to be beginning this new journey as a health coach in a collaborative community.”
+I’m thrilled to be beginning this new journey as a health coach in a collaborative community,” says Ashley.

 Dian D. is using her voice to effect systemic change.
 She recently testified at a public hearing, advocating for naturopathic doctors’ right to prescribe.
 She shared the powerful story of her family’s healing journey, arguing that restrictive laws burden both the patient and the already-stretched healthcare system.
 In fact, it was Dian’s own experience with her wonderful naturopath that inspired her to change careers and become a coach!

 What possibilities will you discover when you add health coaching to your career?